Wednesday, Friday, Saturday & Sunday

 See, hear and smell the machinery that played such an important part in the early life of our state.

 Dozens of relics from WA’s agricultural past are on display at the Tractor Museum of WA.
-The collection includes nearly forty tractors, as well as stationary engines, vintage trucks, a display of country life artifacts and old photographs.
+The collection includes nearly forty tractors, as well as stationary engines, vintage trucks, a display of country life artefacts and old photographs.